 Lack of meiotic sex chromosome inactivation in Teleopsis dalmanni

 Next, we characterised patterns of expression across T. dalmanni testes cell types, with a particular focus on the X chromosome.
-Due to their unique inheritance pattern and characteristics, the X chromosomes frequently exhibit sex- and cell-type specific gene regulation compared to the rest of the genome (Bachtrog et al., 2014; Carrel & Willard, 2005; Charlesworth, 1996; Lucchesi & Kuroda, 2015; Mank, 2013; Parisi et al., 2003; Rice, 1984; J. M. A. Turner, 2007).
+Due to their unique inheritance pattern and characteristics, X chromosomes frequently exhibit sex- and cell-type specific gene regulation compared to the rest of the genome (Bachtrog et al., 2014; Charlesworth, 1996; Mank, 2013; Rice, 1984; J. M. A. Turner, 2007).

-Firstly, using our scRNA-seq data, we examined expression of the X chromosome across the four stages of T. dalmanni spermatogenesis that we identified to test for meiotic sex chromosome inactivation (MSCI).
-MSCI acts in many species, inhibiting expression of the X chromosome during the meiotic stages of spermatogenesis (J. M. A. Turner, 2007, 2015).
-A number of theories have been suggested to explain its evolution (J. M. A. Turner, 2007), including as a mechanism to ensure proper segregation of the X and Y during meiosis by preventing their recombination, as a result of the demasculinization and loss of spermatogenesis related genes on the X (Wu & Xu, 2003), or due to the inactivation of selfish genetic elements (Meiklejohn & Tao, 2010).
-However, despite its suggested evolutionary importance, the status of MSCI in insects has remained controversial (Djordjevic, Tran Van, Toubiana, Labedan, et al., 2024; Hense et al., 2007; Landeen et al., 2016; Mahadevaraju et al., 2021; Meiklejohn et al., 2011; Mikhaylova & Nurminsky, 2011; Vibranovski, 2014; Wu & Xu, 2003).
+Firstly, using our scRNA-seq data, we examined expression of the X chromosome to test for meiotic sex chromosome inactivation across the four stages of T. dalmanni spermatogenesis that we identified.
+Meiotic sex chromosome inactivation acts in many species, inhibiting expression of the X chromosome during the meiotic stages of spermatogenesis (J. M. A. Turner 2015) and a number of theories have been suggested to explain its evolution (J. M. A. Turner, 2007).
+However, despite its suggested evolutionary importance, the status of meiotic sex chromosome inactivation in insects has remained controversial, with considerable variation reported across studies and species (Djordjevic, Tran Van, Toubiana, Labedan, et al., 2024; Hense et al., 2007; Landeen et al., 2016; Mahadevaraju et al., 2021; Meiklejohn et al., 2011; Mikhaylova & Nurminsky, 2011; Vibranovski, 2014).
 In part, this uncertainty arises from the methodological challenges of manually dissecting specific cell populations from testes of multiple individuals.
-Recent scRNA-seq data in a handful of model species has circumvented these challenges and provided new insights into the status of MSCI (Mahadevaraju et al., 2021; Page et al., 2023; Wei et al., 2024; Witt et al., 2021), however, it remains unclear how conserved this regulatory process is across insects more generally.
+Recent scRNA-seq data in a handful of model species has circumvented these challenges and provided new insights into the status of X inactivation (Mahadevaraju et al., 2021; Page et al., 2023; Wei et al., 2024).
+However, it remains unclear how conserved this regulatory process is across insects more generally and why it might evolve in some species but not others.

-We find no evidence for MSCI in T. dalmanni, with a substantial number of expressed X-linked genes relative to autosomal genes across all stages of spermatogenesis (Figures 3a & 3b).
-Indeed, in meiotic and post-meiotic germline cells we find this ratio to be equivalent to or greater than in somatic cells (Figure S3).
-This lack of MSCI is consistent with recent scRNA-seq data in other Brachycera dipterans including Drosophila melanogaster (Witt et al., 2021, but see Mahadevaraju et al., 2021) and Drosophila miranda (Wei et al., 2024).
+Our scRNA-seq data reveals substantial X-linked expression across all stages of spermatogenesis in T. dalmanni and no evidence for a shutdown of the X (Figures 3a & 3b).
+Indeed, we find that the proportion of expressed genes on the X chromosome, relative to the autosomes, is actually equivalent to or even greater in meiotic and post-meiotic germline cells than in somatic cell types (Figure S3).
+This lack of meiotic sex chromosome inactivation is consistent with recent scRNA-seq data in other diptera including Drosophila melanogaster (Witt et al., 2021, but see Mahadevaraju et al., 2021) and Drosophila miranda (Wei et al., 2024).